 Here is the result of 19 stacked dark-half frames and 85 stacked light-half frames.
 Everything was shot on my Canon EOS R6, with the Sigma 150-600mm Contemporary with 1.4x, at 840mm, using f/9.
 The dark-half frames were shot at ISO 3,200 at 1/4 second.
 The light-half frames were shot at ISO 1,600 at 1/250th of a second.
 (Click to see full-size):

-I first used darktable 4.6.1, with the "filmic rgb" module turned off, to cull the frames, crop them, and them from Canon CR3 files to TIFF.
+I first used darktable 4.6.1, with the "filmic rgb" module turned off, to cull the frames, crop them, and convert them from Canon CR3 files to TIFF.

 Next, PIPP was used to center the Moon in each frame, and then I stacked with AutoStakkert!
 3 and its 1.5x drizzle algorithm.
 I used RegiStax 6 to sharpen the stacked result, and Lightroom Classic for some final sharpening and adjustments.